JMarques1196/Portfolio/README.md

-# Welcome to My Portofolio
+# My Portofolio
 ## About:
-I've built this portfolio using React and Sanity so its easy to update information.
+I've built this portfolio using React and Sanity so its easier to keep the information on it updated.

 ## Features: